Ultra-Code/archsway/README.md

 ### basic configuration

-- since networking bits are already setup in the iso , You can just copy them .ie /etc/systemd/network/* to the mounted partition and start the nessesary services iwd,systemd-networkd,systemd-resolvd
+- since networking bits are already setup in the iso , You can just copy them .ie /etc/systemd/network/* to the mounted partition and start the necessary services iwd,systemd-networkd,systemd-resolvd
   Or use configuration in [networking/resolve.conf](https://github.com/Ultra-Code/archsway/blob/master/networking/resolve.conf) and  [networking/network](https://github.com/Ultra-Code/archsway/blob/master/networking/network)
 - On the freshly installed system use the following fonts
-    + use wide unicode supportted fonts like noto-fonts or ttf-dejavu or gnu-free-fonts as system default font
+    + use fonts with great unicode support like noto-fonts or ttf-dejavu or gnu-free-fonts as system default font
     + ttf-jetbrains-mono or ttc-iosevka for monospace,
     + ttf-nerd-fonts-symbols-1000-em for nerd font symbols and noto-font-emoji for emoji
-    _NOTE_: don't forget to `ln -s /usr/share/fontconfig/conf.avail/10-nerd-font-symbols.conf /etc/fonts/conf.d/`
+    >_NOTE_: don't forget to `ln -s /usr/share/fontconfig/conf.avail/10-nerd-font-symbols.conf /etc/fonts/conf.d/`
 - configure dns for 1.1.1.1 but this might not be needed since it's the default on arch linux
 - enable DNSOverTLS for resolved
 - iwd for wifi and enable it dhcp client